 The first key point in nutrition tips and food planning is that I highly recommend setting a schedule for meals and committing to that through the use of a food journal.
 I use what I call the '12 eating/12 fasting rule'.
 That means that we plan our meals during a 12 hour period.

-Then we rest our digestive tract during the other 12 hours.
 A disciplined food plan is essential when living with chronic illness.
 Structure, food quality, planning and preparing food ahead is crucial to avoiding unhealthy eating patterns, like eating late at night.

 In fact, many studies have been done over the years linking lack of sleep to high cortisol levels and weight gain, however a new study from JAMA Oncology (March 31, 2016) indicates that fasting at least 13 hours overnight reduces the risk of breast cancer.

 Yes, you heard that right!!
 Please do not be afraid of structured eating, otherwise known as Intermittent Fasting.

 Working nutritionally with people over the years, I have found that many people tend to eat more of their calories in the second half of the day.
 Many will say they don't feel like eating breakfast.
 Utilizing the suggestions here and on the juicing/blending article of the site here will aid in the "how and why" to making it work and creating a more balanced nutritional plan.

 Eliminating excess sugars and grains is the goal here in order to support the endocrine system, metabolism and immune health.
 If sugar cravings become an issue between meals, try using a half to one tsp. of ACV (Apple Cider Vinegar) or CCV (Coconut Cider Vinegar) in 12 oz. pure water.